 On this day, we are reminded that we are not alone, that our mental health matters, and that together, we can face the challenges, tackle the issues concerning us and celebrate the victories that come with the journey to mental wellness.
 Every voice matters, every story counts, and every individual has a place in this global conversation.

-With Mental Health concerns being very much in the media, it is not surprising to find that 2/3 of people in the UK have suffered due to mental health issues.
+With these issues being very much in the media, it is not surprising to find that 2/3 of people in the UK have suffered due to mental health concerns.
 What makes the problem worse is that a lot of people are still loathe to talk about their problem.
 In fact research shows that older people are far more likely to keep their worries bottled up and not admit that they have an illness.

 Globally, the World Health Organisation tells us that 1:4 people are troubled with panic attacks or depression but that the UK rates particularly highly.
 And the problem seems to be spreading with those aged between 18-54 opening up about their mental health issues whereas, it would appear that people over the age of 50 are not so keen to do so.

 Not an isolated problem